LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 `PythonicDISORT` was first released on [PyPI](https://pypi.org/project/PythonicDISORT/) and [GitHub](https://github.com/LDEO-CREW/Pythonic-DISORT) on May 30, 2023.
-I know of its use in at least three ongoing projects: on the Two-Stream Approximations, on atmospheric photolysis, and on the topographic mapping of Mars through photoclinometry.
+It was used in [@HP2024] and is being used in at least three ongoing projects: on the Two-Stream Approximations, on atmospheric photolysis, and on the topographic mapping of Mars through photoclinometry.
 I will continue to maintain and upgrade `PythonicDISORT`.
-Our latest version:
+The latest version:
-`PythonicDISORT v0.8.0` was released on June 10, 2024.
+`PythonicDISORT v0.9.2` was released on October 13, 2024.

 # Acknowledgements